 Stage two: Value-add

 The investors acquire these properties at a discount to their innate value and then make improvements to these over the course of the investment period.
 As a result, the purchasers can command higher rents from leasing the spaces to high-quality tenants.
 Moreover, as refurbishing increases revenue and lowers operating expenses, it can improve the overall management and operation of the building.
-Typically, value-adding includes the one or more of the following approaches:
+Typically, value-adding includes one or more of the following approaches:

-- Market Adjustments: In some cases where the property is in an overall good shape, there may exist issues with negotiating leases and lease renewals.
+- Market Adjustments: In some cases where the property is in overall good shape, there may exist issues with negotiating leases and lease renewals.
 As a result, the property’s current rent rates may differ significantly from the market rents.
 In such cases, the purchaser can negotiate higher rates when existing leases are up for renewal.
-Hence, this increases the Net operating Income.
+Hence, this increases the Net Operating Income.

 - Expense Management: Value-adding can also mean purchasers managing the existing expense and altering them to match the market standards and maximize their potential.
 A detailed review of each expense can help purchasers to determine whether they are unnecessary and can be eliminated.
 As a result, there is a decrease in such additional expenses while the overall operation of the property remains unaffected.
-Further, the property may be re- assessed for lower value, which lowers taxes and increases Net Operating Income.
+Further, the property may be re-assessed for a lower value, which lowers taxes and increases Net Operating Income.

 - Tenant Mix: In some commercial properties, there are tenants running their business in a particular building.
 They co-exist near each other and leverage the traffic of the main building to boost their individual businesses.
 However, new owners of the building may evaluate the tenant base and replace them with new tenants to increase the Net Operating Income in the process.
-Moreover, they can lease the spaces to high-quality tenants for long term, which increases the occupancy rates, lowers risks and maximizs returns.
+Moreover, they can lease the spaces to high-quality tenants for the long term, which increases the occupancy rates, lowers risks and maximizes returns.